Sealdah–Bangaon line

-The Sealdah–Bangaon line is a 78 km long broad gauge railway line that connects the Sealdah Main and North terminus of Kolkata with Bangaon of North 24 Parganas district of West Bengal, India.
-Once a part of the old Calcutta–Jessore–Khulna line, today it is a busy suburban section of the Kolkata Suburban Railway's Sealdah North section.
-It is under the jurisdiction of the Sealdah railway division of the Eastern Railway zone of the Indian Railways.
+The Sealdah–Bangaon line is a 78 km long broad gauge railway line that connects the Sealdah railway station of Kolkata with Bangaon of North 24 Parganas in the Indian state of West Bengal.
+Once a part of the old Calcutta–Jessore–Khulna line, today it is a busy suburban section of the Kolkata Suburban Railway.
+It is under the jurisdiction of the Sealdah railway division of the Eastern Railway zone of Indian Railways.

 The line has two branch lines.
-The 53 km long Barasat–Hasnabad branch line provides connectivity to much of the Basirhat subdivision of the North 24 Parganas district while the 28 km long Ranaghat–Bangaon branch line connects this line with the Ranaghat Junction on the Sealdah–Ranaghat section.
+The 53 km long Barasat–Hasnabad branch line with 20 stations provides connectivity to much of the Basirhat subdivision of the North 24 Parganas district while the 28 km long Ranaghat–Bangaon branch line with 9 stations connects this line with the Ranaghat Junction on the Sealdah–Ranaghat section.